FullSimplify/FullSimplify.github.io/_posts/2000-01-03-SVM-a-gentle-introduction-01.md

 ---
 layout: post
 description: An introduction to the world of Support Vector Machines.
 We discuss how SVM's classify objects, and look at some examples.
 excerpt: An introduction to the world of Support Vector Machines.
 We discuss how SVM's classify objects, and look at some examples.
+A C\# Accord-Framework example.
 title: "Support Vector Machines, a Gentle Introduction"
 subtitle: An introduction to the world of Support Vector Machines.
 We discuss how SVM's classify objects, and look at some examples.
 excerpt_separator: <!--more-->